 6. Pool / Spa Inspection Fee

-This annual fee covers the cost of regular safety compliance inspections and applies to properties which have a pool / spa: $63.00
+This annual fee covers the cost of regular safety compliance inspections and applies to properties which have a pool / spa: $65.00 This is used to fund the Swimming Pool Compliance Program.

 7. Quarterly Instalment Dates